JannisX11/blockbench-plugins/plugins/baked_ambient_occlusion/about.md

 - **For large models**: Increase ambient occlusion radius to 12-16
 - **For detailed textures**: Use higher sample counts and enable texture transparency sampling

-# Credit and Acknowledgments
+## Credit and Acknowledgments

 Plugin by Kai Salmon.

-Massive performance gains were achieved by using [ThreeJS Bounding Volume Heiarachies ](https://github.com/gkjohnson/three-mesh-bvh) by  Garrett Johnson.
+Massive performance gains were achieved by using [ThreeJS Bounding Volume Hierarchies ](https://github.com/gkjohnson/three-mesh-bvh) by  Garrett Johnson.

-# Source code and Contributions
+## Source code and Contributions

 You can contribute to the code and report any issues on [github](https://github.com/kaisalmon/MrsSalmonsBlockbenchBakedAmbientOcclusion/blob/main/about.md).